Women's Gymnastics to Host First-Ever Autism Awareness Meet

 The third-ranked Wolverines close out the regular season at home on Saturday (March 16), hosting Iowa State on Senior Day at 4 p.m. inside Crisler Center.

-Bev Plocki recently finished her 25th season as the head coach of the University of Michigan women's gymnastics program.
-During her tenure, Plocki has transformed the program into a consistent national powerhouse, leading the Wolverines to 19 Big Ten championships, one Big Ten regular season title, 20 NCAA Championships appearances and 10 NCAA Super Six berths.
+Bev Plocki just wrapped up her 26th season as head coach of the University of Michigan women's gymnastics program.
+During her tenure, Plocki has transformed the program into a consistent national powerhouse, leading the Wolverines to 20 Big Ten championships, two Big Ten Regular Season titles, 21 NCAA Championships appearances and 10 NCAA Super Six berths.

-One of the nation's top gymnastics coaches, Plocki is a 10-time Big Ten Coach of the Year, six-time NCAA Regional Coach of the Year and was the 1994 NCAA National Coach of the Year.
+One of the nation's top gymnastics coaches, Plocki is an 11-time Big Ten Coach of the Year, six-time NCAA Regional Coach of the Year and was the 1994 NCAA National Coach of the Year.
 She has led Michigan to 10 NCAA Regional titles and has guided the Wolverines to two national runner-up finishes.
-Under her tutelage, Michigan captured a Big Ten-record seven conference titles in a row from 1999-2005 and has won nine of the last 17 NCAA Regional crowns, while her student-athletes have secured 164 NCAA All-America honors and eight NCAA individual national titles.
+Under her tutelage, Michigan captured a Big Ten-record seven conference titles in a row from 1999-2005 and has won nine of the last 18 NCAA Regional crowns, while her student-athletes have secured 170 NCAA All-America honors and eight NCAA individual national titles.

 Plocki inherited the program in 1990 that had finished no better than fourth at the Big Ten in the seven seasons prior to her arrival.
 In 1989, the year before Plocki took over, the Wolverines finished last in the Big Ten with a 2-19 overall record and were a winless 0-13 in the Big Ten.
-In 1990, Plocki led the Wolverines to seven wins, achieved 13 wins in 1991 and then took the Wolverines to 20 wins, a Big Ten title and second place in the NCAA Central Region in 1992.
+She took Michigan from a seven-win team in her first year (1990) to a 20-win team in her third year (1992), while also securing the program's second Big Ten title and second NCAA Championships appearance.
 She also captured the first of what would be four-straight Big Ten Coach of the Year awards in 1992, while adding the first of four NCAA Regional Coach of the Year trophies to her mantle.
-Michigan also celebrated its first NCAA All-American when freshman Beth Wymer finished among the nation's best in the uneven bars and in the all-around competition, earning a pair of All-America First Team accolades.
-The Wolverines railed off a then-Big Ten record six-straight conference titles over the next six years as Plocki vaulted Michigan to the top of the conference.
+Michigan also celebrated its first NCAA All-American when freshman Beth Wymer finished among the nation's best in the uneven bars and in the all-around competition, earning a pair of NCAA All-America (first team) accolades.
+The Wolverines proceeded to rally off a then-Big Ten record six-straight conference titles over the next six years as Plocki vaulted Michigan to the top of the conference.
 In just three seasons, Michigan became a perennial contender for the national championship.

-In 25 seasons at Michigan, Plocki has coached four U-M gymnasts -- Elise Ray, Beth Wymer, Kylee Botterman and most recently Joanna Sampson -- to a total of eight individual national championships.
-Additionally, 43 of her student-athletes have combined to receive 164 NCAA All-America citations, 133 All-Big Ten honors and 77 individual conference event champions.
-In addition, Plocki has coached 10 Big Ten Gymnast of the Year winners and 10 Big Ten Freshman of the Year award winners.
-Plocki's student-athletes have also excelled in the classroom with 146 Academic All-Big Ten honors and 87 student-athletes earning National Association of Collegiate Gymnastics Coaches (NACGC) Scholastic All-America accolades.
+In 26 seasons at Michigan, Plocki has coached four U-M gymnasts -- Elise Ray, Beth Wymer, Kylee Botterman and Joanna Sampson -- to a total of eight individual national championships.
+Additionally, 45 of her student-athletes have combined to receive 170 NCAA All-America citations.
+Her gymnasts have also received a total of 138 All-Big Ten honors and won or tied for 82 Big Ten individual event titles.
+Plocki has coached 10 Big Ten Gymnast of the Year winners and 11 Big Ten Freshman of the Year award winners.
+Plocki's student-athletes have also excelled in the classroom with 152 Academic All-Big Ten honors and 87 student-athletes earning National Association of Collegiate Gymnastics Coaches (NACGC) Scholastic All-America accolades.
 Plocki's Wolverines earned Michigan's inaugural Community Service Award in 2001, repeating in 2002, while earning the Leaders and Best Award in 2000 and 2001, given to the U-M team with the highest GPA.

 In 1994, Plocki received her greatest coaching honor to date when she won the NCAA National Coach of the Year award after guiding the Wolverines to a program-best 27-1 record and a fourth-place finish at the NCAA Championships.
 Michigan boasted six All-Americans and Wymer's second individual event title, while sweeping the Big Ten individual event titles and conference postseason awards.